jhucsf/spring2020/syllabus.md

 * Exams: 40%
 * Clicker quizzes: 5%

+## Late Days

+You have a total of 5 *late days* to use as needed for homework assignments throughout the course.
+Each 24 hour period following an assignment deadline is considered to be one late day: for example, if an assignment is due at 10pm on Friday, but you submit your assignment at 11pm on Friday, you have used one late day.
+If you are planning on using more than two late days on an assignment, please send a private message to the instructors on Piazza to let us know.
+Assignment submissions which exceed the maximum number of late days will not be considered for credit.

 ## Academic integrity expectations

 As with all CS courses, we expect that you will honor the CS Academic Integrity Code: